wilsonmar/oss-perf/tableau.md

  * http://www.tableau.com/learn/starter-kit provides a learning sequence with clickable links to materials.

-Tableau is a complete Data Analytics platform enabling everyone to gain insights from raw data.
-It makes working with data universally accessible.
+Tableau enables everyone to gain insights from raw data by providing a drag-and-drop UI working on data in many formats.
+In the biz it's called a visual Data Analytics platform.

 <a id="Advanced">
 ## Alternatives to Advanced Data Analytics</a>
-Tableau's promo video at http://www.tableau.com/products#video says
+Tableau's promo video at http://www.tableau.com/products#video says:

 * [0:30] "People build dashboards and applications like these, drag and drop, at up to 10 times the speed of a traditional business intellegence system".